UNR-College-of-Engineering/computing-docs/infrastructure/labs/ecc/softwarelist_mech.md

-# ECC Labs Software List For Winter 2024 and Spring 2025
+# PE002 Lab Software List For Winter 2024 and Spring 2025

 |     Name     |    Version    |
 |--------------|---------------|